Historic Properties of Spokane

 Larsen-Lindholm House

-Built in 1909, the Larsen-Lindholm House is a landmark example of architectural designs and elements which were popularized during the late 19th and early 20th-century American Arts & Crafts movement.
-The house was built in the Cliff Park neighborhood on Spokane’s South Hill on speculation by Spokane jewelry store owner and real estate developer Mark L. Pershall for $8,000, a sum which more than exceeded the $2,500 minimum construction cost mandated in neighborhood deed restrictions.
-The house was described in a Spokesman-Review newspaper article as “one of the select residences in the city” with 11 rooms that were “finished artistically inside and out.”
-The newspaper article further exclaimed that the house was “possessed of naturally beautiful surroundings” and was “one of the most naturally beautiful of all residences” in the Cliff Park neighborhood.
+Built in 1909, the Larsen-Lindholm House is a landmark example of architectural design and elements popularized during the late nineteenth and early twentieth-century American Arts & Crafts movement.
+The house was built in the Cliff Park neighborhood on Spokane’s South Hill on speculation by Spokane jewelry store owner and real estate developer Mark L. Pershall for $8,000, a sum that more than tripled the $2,500 minimum construction cost mandated in neighborhood deed restrictions.
 One year after it was built, Bertha & Lewis P. Larsen, a brilliant mining engineer and founder of the town of Metaline Falls, purchased the property for $10,500.
 Immediately overcome by burgeoning business interests and mining obligations in Metaline Falls, the Larsens sold the home to Maurice & Bertha Lindholm in 1911.
-Maurice Lindholm was a successful investment securities broker and commercial photographer, and owned the property for more than 35 years.
+Maurice Lindholm was a successful investment securities broker and commercial photographer and owned the property for more than 35 years.